ronan-fesselier/vista-sdk/README.md

 |   Avro |        Bzip2 |                9 |  13,762.6 μs |   2,310.1 μs |    126.62 μs |      19.5 KB |

+### API patterns

+#### Immutability

+Domain models exposed in the SDKs are generally immutable, the builder APIs construct new instances while passing along the old data that is not modified by the builder method invoked.

-## Builder pattern
+#### Builder pattern

 Typically, when the SDK provides code for building classes, it does so in a Builder Pattern.
 It provides possibility to chain using With, TryWith and Without methods.
 ```
         builder = Create(someIntro)
             .WithSomeValue(in someValue)